Nociception/log_vs_lin_scale_on_scatter/README.md

 ![Bob the sponge "So many possibilities" meme](assets/so-many-possibilities-meme.jpg)
 ## GDP per capita may be insufficient ?
 As this data is a mean for each country, I wondered how I could add any nuance (especially for points with a large GDP per capita without high life expectancy): colors according to a new data concerning wealth distribution.
 I then chose the Gini coefficient, which is unfortunatly not calculated for so many countries/years, and also not perfect (other indicators were also possible, such as Theil index, or Hover index).

+---

+# Discussion
+This projet has been started for two main reasons:
+- Proposing a tool to visualize the difference...
+(Already explained above)
+- Discovering better Matplotlib, and applying POO aproach It is then more a pedagogical project than a serious/professional one.
+Many choices (and probably most of my code) are questionable:
+- probably polar > pandas
+- more inner classes
+- responsive could be better
+- transitions between two timedivs could be more fluid And probably many other aspects ; I am of course open to feedback.